 Many investors are completely unaware of the amount of inherent risk in their investment portfolios.
-My job is to make sure you aren’t caught unprepared for the next gut wrenching market correction.
+My job is to make sure you aren’t caught unprepared for the next gut-wrenching market correction.
 Now is the time to ask the question “How far can your investments drop in the next market correction?”

 As I write this article, we have not had a significant market correction since the 2007 – 2009 financial crisis.
 That is almost eight years without a loss of 20% or more.
-This is a great time to take a look at how much money your investment portfolio could lose when the next downturn occurs.
+This is a very good time to take a look at how much money your investment portfolio could lose when the next downturn occurs.

 Once you understand how much of a loss your investments could experience, it is important to decide if you can or cannot tolerate that loss.

 The risk is not the variations we all experience in the daily, weekly and monthly gyrations of the typical stock market.
 Rather, it is how much your investments are going to drop the next time the stock market loses 40% to 50% of its value?
 That is what I call risk.

 Think about how risk affects you.
 Most people are much more loss averse than they are motivated by possible gains.
 Given the choice of heads or tails single flip of a coin: heads you win $200 tails you lose $100.
 The majority of people will not take that bet even though they have a fifty-fifty chance of doubling their money.